 The anti-mainstream slogan of “Please Walk on The Roof!” is also something that provokes me, in a good way.
 I am so used to be told “not to” when traveling; do not take pictures, do not walk here, and with another bunch loads of “do not”.
 But to be allowed and even being told to do something is different and in a way, refreshing.
 And also, I can’t imagine the chaos if they told people the opposite.

 Obviously, I spend the next 30 minutes walking on the roof, taking pictures and just enjoying the walk.
 Tho, to be honest, it wasn’t as fancy walk as I thought it will be.
-Seaside, then you get seagulls, and what comes next is the excrement.
+We are at the Seaside, which has Seagulls, and what comes next is obviously the natural chemical process of their digestion system, the excrement.
 So, it definitely not as clean as it looked from far away.

 Unfortunately, there was some event going on inside for I couldn’t get inside.
 I have seen online and the inside seems to be as cool as the exterior but probably next time.
 For the time being, I have to be satisfied with the view outside and the friend that I acquainted.